Ultimate Providence Real Estate Investing Guide for 2026

 Median Population Age

-Median population age in a strong long-term investment market must reflect the normal worker’s age.
-This could also illustrate that people are relocating into the area.
-A high median age illustrates that the current population is retiring without being replaced by younger workers migrating there.
-This isn’t promising for the forthcoming financial market of that area.
+Median population age in a good long-term investment market should equal the normal worker's age.
+This could also illustrate that people are moving into the region.
+A high median age means that the existing population is aging out without being replaced by younger workers relocating in.
+That is an unacceptable long-term financial picture.

 Employment Base Diversity